reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 - In `<TodoListItem>` component, use the `useDispatch` hook to dispatch actions to for changing the color category and deleting the todo
 - In `<Footer>`, use the `useDispatch` hook to dispatch actions for marking all todos as completed, clearing completed todos, and changing the filter values.

-We'll cover implementing the filters in [Part 7](./part-7-standard-patterns.md).
+We'll cover implementing the filters in [Part 7: Standard Redux Patterns](./part-7-standard-patterns.md).

 :::